 SCR 1611 will be put on the ballot in August 2026 for a vote of the people.
-If passed with a simple majority, elections for the Kansas Supreme Court would begin in 2028, and Kansas would join 22 other states that use direct elections for their state supreme courts.
-While several states use a nominating commission, only Kansas has a commission controlled by the state bar.
+If passed with a simple majority, elections for the Kansas Supreme Court would begin in 2028, and Kansas would join other states that use direct elections for their state supreme courts.

 The amendment would mean that justices would be elected by popular vote for six-year terms through staggered elections beginning in 2028.